Welcome to the Warrensburg UUF

 What is our meeting like?

 We usually have 6-20 people in attendance.
-We sit around a table and open the fellowship with the lighting of a candle and some opening words.
+We begin the fellowship meeting with the lighting of a candle and some opening words.
 We share our joys and concerns.
 Sometimes we sing or listen to a musical selection.
 We take turns being the presenter.
 The presenter of the day leads the fellowship, and delivers a short presentation of maybe 20 minutes on a topic that is of interest.
 These generally are somehow related to the Seven Principles (below).
 Sometimes we watch a TED Talk or have a guest speaker.
 After the presentation, we discuss the topic.
 We close, sometimes with a song, but almost always with a benediction.
 It is an informal experience that is meaningful to those who attend.
 Children sometimes attend, either bringing their own toys to play with quietly, or they have an activity with one of the parents or other adults during part of the meeting.

 Come experience it and see if it is a good fit for you!